ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-06-13-A3C_disc_thread_nStep.md

 [Full code](https://): A3C (discrete) multi-threaded version with version 1 of N-step targets

 [Full code](https://): A3C (discrete) multi-threaded version with version 2 of N-step targets

-Environment from OpenAI's gym: Pendulum-v0 (Continuous)

-[Full code](https://): A3C (Continuous) multi-threaded version with version 1 of N-step targets

-[Full code](https://): A3C (Continuous) multi-threaded version with version 2 of N-step targets

 The ACNet class defines the models (Tensorflow graphs) and contains both the actor and the critic networks.